All Episodes

 There's more testing.

-How long do you see before we see what South Korea has seen and Japan has seen and China has seen where it levels off and then boom, it drops.
+How long do you see before we see what South Korea has seen and Japan has seen and China has seen where it levels off and then, boom, it drops?

 No more new cases.

-The the scientific community, the medical community, they're doing amazing work by getting on top of this quickly.
+The scientific community, the medical community, they're doing amazing work by getting on top of this quickly.

-Uh and why is this so different?
+And why is this so different?

-Why is the world changed so dramatically when we know these numbers are real in terms of five hundred and whatever thousand um uh worldwide people die in the last pandemic, tens of thousands die from the flu.
+Why is the world changed so dramatically when we know these numbers are real in terms of 500 and whatever thousand worldwide people die in the last pandemic?

 What is different here?

-But I also think, like with the swine flu, we called it the swine flu to start with before renaming it H1N1.
+I think we've politicized it to some degree, but I also think, like with the swine flu, we called it the swine flu to start with before renaming it H1N1.

-And so I think people just naturally took that as okay, this is a new flu, a worse flu, but I understand the flu.
+And so I think people just naturally took that as, okay, this is a new flu, a worse flu, but I understand the flu.

 If we would have called it the corona flu, I think we would have been able to keep this in perspective.

-Uh SARS had a corona component to it.
+SARS had a corona component to it.

 It did.